Midas: Similar myths in other cultures

-Midas (8th century BC)
+Midas (8th century BCE)

-Another King Midas ruled Phrygia in the late 8th century BC, up until the sacking of Gordium by the Cimmerians, when he is said to have committed suicide.
+Another King Midas ruled Phrygia in the late 8th century BCE, up until the sacking of Gordium by the Cimmerians, when he is said to have committed suicide.
 Most historians believe this Midas is the same person as the Mita, called king of the Mushki in Assyrian texts, who warred with Assyria and its Anatolian provinces during the same period.

-The King Midas who ruled Phrygia in the late 8th century BC is known from Greek and Assyrian sources.
+The King Midas who ruled Phrygia in the late 8th century BCE is known from Greek and Assyrian sources.
 According to the former, he married a Greek princess, Damodice, daughter of Agamemnon of Cyme, and traded extensively with the Greeks.
 Damodice is credited with inventing coined money by Julius Pollux after she married Midas.
 Some historians believe this Midas donated the throne that Herodotus says was offered to the Oracle of Delphi by "Midas son of Gordias" (see above).
 Assyrian tablets from the reign of Sargon II record attacks by a "Mita", king of the Mushki, against Assyria's eastern Anatolian provinces.
 Some historians believe Assyrian texts called this Midas king of the "Mushki" because he had subjected the eastern Anatolian people of that name and incorporated them into his army.
-Greek sources including Strabo say that Midas committed suicide by drinking bull's blood during an attack by the Cimmerians, which Eusebius dated to around 695 BC and Julius Africanus to around 676 BC.
+Greek sources including Strabo say that Midas committed suicide by drinking bull's blood during an attack by the Cimmerians, which Eusebius dated to around 695 BCE and Julius Africanus to around 676 BCE.
 Archeology has confirmed that Gordium was destroyed and burned around that time.

 Possible tomb

 In 1957, Rodney Young and a team from the University of Pennsylvania opened a chamber tomb at the heart of the Great Tumulus (in Greek, Μεγάλη Τούμπα)—53 metres in height, about 300 metres in diameter—on the site of ancient Gordion (modern Yassıhüyük, Turkey), where there are more than 100 tumuli of different sizes and from different periods.
-They discovered a royal burial, its timbers dated as cut to about 740 BC complete with remains of the funeral feast and "the best collection of Iron Age drinking vessels ever uncovered".
+They discovered a royal burial, its timbers dated as cut to about 740 BCE complete with remains of the funeral feast and "the best collection of Iron Age drinking vessels ever uncovered".
 This inner chamber was rather large: 5.15 metres by 6.2 metres in breadth and 3.25 metres high.
 On the remains of a wooden coffin in the northwest corner of the tomb lay a skeleton of a man 1.59 metres in height and about 60 years old.
 In the tomb were found an ornate inlaid table, two inlaid serving stands, and eight other tables, as well as bronze and pottery vessels and bronze fibulae.
 Although no identifying texts were originally associated with the site, it was called Tumulus MM (for "Midas Mound") by the excavator.
-As this funerary monument was erected before the traditional date given for the death of King Midas in the early 7th century BC, it is now generally thought to have covered the burial of his father.
+As this funerary monument was erected before the traditional date given for the death of King Midas in the early 7th century BCE, it is now generally thought to have covered the burial of his father.